-Our Option Plan was last approved by the shareholders on June 27, 2018.
+Our Option Plan was last approved by the shareholders on June 25, 2021.
 Our Option Plan is a "rolling" plan that provides that our Board may from time to time, in its discretion, grant to our directors, officers, employees and consultants, and those of our subsidiaries, partnerships, trusts and other controlled entities, an option to purchase Common Shares.
 As a "rolling" plan, the aggregate number of Common Shares that may be reserved for issuance under Option grants under our existing Option Plan may not exceed 10% of our issued and outstanding Common Shares and non-voting common shares, less the number of Common Shares reserved under our Award Plan.
-During the year ended December 31, 2018, nil Options were awarded under the Option Plan.
+During the year ended December 31, 2021, nil Options were awarded under the Option Plan.

-Pursuant to the Option Plan, our Board determines the exercise price per Common Share and the number of Common Shares that may be allotted to each director, officer, employee and consultant and all other terms and conditions of the Options, subject to the rules of the TSXV.
-The exercise price per Common Share is subject to minimum pricing restrictions set by the TSXV.
+Pursuant to the Option Plan, our Board determines the exercise price per Common Share and the number of Common Shares that may be allotted to each director, officer, employee and consultant and all other terms and conditions of the Options, subject to the rules of the TSXV (or such other stock exchange the Common Shares may be listed, including the TSX).
+The exercise price per Common Share is subject to minimum pricing restrictions set by the TSXV (or such other stock exchange the Common Shares may be listed, including the TSX).
 Prior to granting Options to an employee or consultant, our Board is required to make a good faith determination that the proposed recipient of the Options is, at the date of the grant, a bona fide employee or consultant, as the case may be, of us or one of our subsidiaries.

 The Option Plan provides that Options may be exercisable for up to a maximum of ten (10) years from the date of grant, but our Board has the discretion to grant Options that are exercisable for a shorter period.
 All Options granted to date have a five (5) year term.
 Other than Options granted to certain persons, Options granted under the Option Plan do not require vesting provisions, although our Board may attach a vesting period or periods or other vesting terms to individual grants as it deems appropriate and has attached vesting terms to all Options granted to date.
 Options under the Option Plan are non-assignable.
-If prior to the exercise of an Option, the holder ceases to be a director, officer, employee, management company employee or consultant, the Option will expire within 90 days following the date of such cessation, as set forth in the applicable Option agreement.
+If prior to the exercise of an Option, the holder ceases to be a director, officer, employee, management company employee or consultant, the Option will expire within ninety (90) days following the date of such cessation, as set forth in the applicable Option agreement.